hyperledger-archives/composer/contrib-notes/getting-started.md

     $ npm start

-on composer-playground-api and composer-playground packages in turn and visit:
+on composer-playground-api and composer-playground packages in turn followed by visiting:

     localhost:3000